djhenrixlt/CalorieAppHenrik/README.md

 ```
 you will get from this : /api/v1.0/persons/cal/Henrikas

+First you need add Person to get this.

   1. Goal 2. how much was added to list 3. how much left to reach goal
 ```json
 [